maxwelld90/modelling/exploratory/cscw-markov/README.md

 ![Interface components](interface.png)

-The four components are:
+### Interface Components (States)
+For the above model, we keep things simple, considering four main components that participants interact with.
+These are:

-* Querying, the state where a participant is entering a query
+* **Querying**, the state where a participant is *entering a query* into the query box.

-### Component Sizes
+* **Results**, the state where a participant interacts with the *organic results, or ten blue links* that are presented to them.
+* **Recent**, the state where a participant interacts with the *recent queries component*.
+* **Saved**, the state where a participant interacts with the *saved documents component*.

+By interact, we mean a hover event.
+An event where the participant moves their mouse cursor over the component; we have events that capture this.
+The exception is for the querying component; see *Log Events* below.

+### Components of Interest
 Note that the *recent queries* component is always placed above the *saved documents* component.
 Note also of the height of each component; these heights are fixed, and for some reason are different.

 Recent Queries             | Saved Documents